flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ## Overview

-The MCDU Web Interface allows you to display and control the MCDU on any browser including mobile devices like phones or tablets.
+The MCDU Web Interface allows you to display and control the MCDU on a browser including browsers on mobile devices like phones or tablets.

+See list of compatible and tested browsers: [Compatible Browsers](#compatible-browsers)

 !!! note "MCDU Web Interface on iPad"
     ![Web MCDU Interface on the iPad](../assets/mcdu-server/web-mcdu-ipad.png "Web MCDU Interface on the iPad"){loading=lazy}